 Partnership

-Similar to a Sole Proprietorship, a partnership can be very simple to form, and is merely an agreement regarding a business relationship between two or more people who join to carry on a trade or business.
-Where a Sole Proprietorship has a single owner and decision holder, a Partnership has at a minimum two members who are responsible for the carrying on of the business.
-These partners contribute capital, labor, or skill to the organization and in return share in the profits and losses.
-Generally speaking, a Partnership carries with it unlimited liability and pass through taxation, although some exceptions to this exist.
-While a formal, written partnership agreement is not necessary to create a partnership in Georgia, it is strongly recommended.
+Similar to a sole proprietorship, a partnership can be straightforward to form and is merely an agreement regarding a business relationship between two or more people who join to carry on a trade or business.
+Where a sole proprietorship has a single owner and decision holder, a partnership has at a minimum two members who are responsible for carrying on the business.
+These partners contribute capital, labor, or skill to the organization and, in return, share in the profits and losses.

 C – Corporation